spring-projects/spring-data-mongodb/README.md

 ## Getting Help

-For a comprehensive treatmet of all the Spring Data MongoDB features, please refer to:
+For a comprehensive treatment of all the Spring Data MongoDB features, please refer to:

 * the [User Guide](http://static.springsource.org/spring-data/data-mongodb/docs/current/reference/html/)
 * the [JavaDocs](http://static.springsource.org/spring-data/data-mongodb/docs/current/api/) have extensive comments in them as well.